A Comprehensive Guide to 3D Models for Medical Image Segmentation

 1. Thresholding: The output probabilities are converted into binary masks using a threshold of 0.5.
 This is done using:

-1. Per-Class Metrics: The hard_outputs are used to calculate metrics like Dice score for each tumor class.
+1. Per-Class Metrics: The hard_outputs are used to calculate the Dice score for each tumor class.

 Summary